JacekDubikowski/build-your-own-framework/readme.md

 ```

 Therefore, we can call it a **success**.
-The framework **works like charm!**
+The framework **works like a charm!**

 ##### What's next?

-Once you checked the result of running the code from the previous paragraph, you saw that there are extra messages.
+Once you checked the result of running the code from the previous paragraph, you saw that there were extra messages.
 They are about the beginning and committing a transaction.

 Handling the transactions is also typical for frameworks.
 So I will cover it in the next part.